calclavia/dependency-resolver/README.md

 of packages and their dependencies, returns a string that specifies the order to install all dependencies separated by a comma.

+The code is written using ES6 JavaScript.
+The latest version of NodeJS is required.

 Example input:
 ```
 ['KittenService: CamelCaser', 'CamelCaser: ']